naol-ayele/Banking_Management_System/README.md

-# 🤖 AI Sidebar Assistant for Banking Management System
+# 🤖 Banking Management System with AI Assistant

 ## 📌 Overview
 The AI Sidebar Assistant is integrated into the **Banking Management System** as a